FarhatBuet14/CepsNET/README.md

 ## Abnormal Heart Sound Detection Considering Additive and Convolutional Distortion using Fused Cepstral Features

 We propose to use a fusion of Mel-FrequencyCepstral Coefficients (MFCC) and its variants as the input to a 2D-Residual Neural Network architecture to address the presence of channel and additive noise distortion simultaneously.

+See the paper [here] (https://arxiv.org/pdf/2106.01865.pdf)<br />

 ## Parametric Model of the Stethoscope